sm2302-aug23/grp-r-lets_git_it/README.md

   above_starting_value <- FALSE
 ```

-(i) Iterate through the sequence starting from the second element.
+- Iterate through the sequence starting from the second element.
-(ii) The sequence has gone above the starting value more than once.
+- The sequence has gone above the starting value more than once.
-(iii) If the loop completes without returning TRUE, it means the
-      condition was not met.
+- If the loop completes without returning TRUE, it means the condition was not met.

 ```
   for (i in 2:(seq_length - 1)) {